 Siaba Besar is a shallow seamount located into a quiet bay next to the island Siaba Besar.
 Often called turtle city by Hello Flores team it is one of our favorite underwater diving sites in the Komodo National Park.
 The reef is 4-6 meters deep with healthy corals and sand patches around.
 One of the best place to start diving/snorkeling in the park and will suit everyone.
 Stone fish and flamboyant cuttlefish are living here and dozen of green turtles set their home into the reef.
 You will see them going up and down to breath during your time there.
 You might even see a lonely Barracuda swimming around.
 We like to call him George!

 Tatawa kecil: Dugongs for the lucky ones

 Tatawa kecil is the small sister of Tatawa besar both located in the center of the Komodo National Park.
 Tatawa kecil is subject to strong currents as it is in the middle of the Linta strait, the strait between Komodo Island and Rinca Island.
 On the western part of the dive site, many big rocks and caves have to be found with beautiful coral gardens just under the surface.
 Coral fishes are present in huge number and variety with large groupers, snappers and sharks.
-The very rare Dugong have been seen there and Manta rays are often present on the southern site of the island
+A scuba diving trip in this remote Komodo region gives you a rare opportunity to meet Dugong as well as the Manta Rays which often present on the southern site of the island.